Albertine Park

 So if you’re looking for a new great European city to explore – Brussels should definitely be next on your list.

 I went in May, and I would definitely recommend late spring/early summer as the best time to visit Brussels.
-It is one of the coolest cities in Europe, in what I find to be one of the most underrated European countries as well – Belgium.
+I think it’s one of the coolest, most approachable cities in Europe.

 For a story of the role of privilege in travel, read my story of another traveler’s experience compared to mine on the train to Bruges from Brussels.